Skip to main content

 What this looks like in practice

-A salon does not usually notice unbilled color usage from one service.
+A salon usually does not notice unbilled color usage from one service.
 It notices that product orders keep climbing while color revenue does not improve in step.

 Margin Signal